-The Senior Leadership Team are the Headteacher, Deputy Headteachers and Assistant Headteachers These leaders control the Academy at an executive level implementing the policies laid down by the Governors and reporting back to them.
-As a group, the Senior Leadership Team are responsible for the authorisation of spending within agreed budgets and the appointment of staff, though appointment boards for middle and senior leader posts will contain a Governor (s).
-Some spending control is devolved to Heads of Departments/Years, with limits above which a Senior Leader must countersign.
+The Senior Leadership Team are the Headteacher, Deputy Headteachers, Assistant Headteachers and Head of School Support Services.
+These leaders control the Academy at an executive level implementing the policies laid down by the Governors and reporting back to them.
+As a group, the Senior Leadership Team is responsible for the authorisation of spending within agreed budgets and the appointment of staff, though interview panels for middle and senior leader posts will contain a Governor.
+Some spending control is devolved to Heads of Departments.